G4 holds a holiday reunion special with Comcast NBCUniversal

 The pre-Thanksgiving show will feature Olivia Munn, Kevin Pereira, Adam Sessler, Chris Hardwick, Morgan Webb, Sarah Underwood, and others.
 Comedian Ron Funches will be the host.
 The reunion is the first since the network closed.

-“Family get-togethers are dysfunctional from the get-go,” said Pereira, in an interview with GamesBeat.
+“Family get-togethers are dysfunctional from the get-go,” said Pereira in an interview with GamesBeat.
 “But when you get the G4 family together, you’re assured that there is going to be a good amount of cursing, blood flinging, finger-pointing, and shouting with your mouths full.
 Comcast was kind enough to post bail for all of us to get back together.”

-The show will re-air over linear cable TV on SyFy Channel at 9 p.m.
+The show will re-air on cable TV on SyFy Channel at 9 p.m.
 Pacific on November 27.

 The show will also have a charity component called #Gravython.
 Through a weeklong drive, original G4 cast members and participating streamers will raise money for a variety of non-profit organizations, with the help of G4’s fan community from November 24 to November 28.